Call an API from a Lambda

 This feature is only available in an Essentials or Enterprise plan.
 Please visit our pricing page to learn more.

-Lambda HTTP Connect allows you to make HTTP requests from within a lambda.
-Any lambda can make a request to any network accessible URL.
+Lambda HTTP Connect allows you to make HTTP requests from within a lambda with fetch().
+Lambdas can contact any URL accessible from your FusionAuth instance.

 This features allows you to access data from external systems to configure token claims or to add data to a user profile.
 It also allows you to push profile or other data from FusionAuth to an external system as needed.